Course overview

 Course learning outcomes

-- Demonstrate an in-depth understanding of the key theoretical and practical aspects of conducting a Cost-Benefit Analysis (CBA)
+- Demonstrate an understanding of the key theoretical and practical aspects of conducting a Cost-Benefit Analysis (CBA)